|United States Of America||Issued Patent||10,322,948||06/18/2019||2010-119|

 Another application allows applying this novel TiO2 composition as a harmless paint or film to public and private pools, hot tubs, or jacuzzis.
 By utilizing just sunlight, the water can routinely cleansed of harmful chemicals, pathogens, and odors.

 The University of California, Riverside is currently discussing licensing partnerships for this technology.
-This technology has issued as US Patent No. 7,368,183.

 clean water, water purification, photocatalysts, titanium dioxide, TiO2